ChrisTho23/bizztune/README.md

 ## Overview
 This project is still in progress.
 Below are the steps that have been completed so far:

 1. **Dataset Generation**: A dataset has been generated to mimic a non-trivial task relevant in the real world that could be solved by an LLM.
+Here, I decided to model a task faced by customer support departments.
+Specifically, it represents support tickets raised by customers of a medium-sized German electronics company (in German).
+These tickets need to be categorized accurately and efficiently to ensure prompt and appropriate responses.
+The key challenge is to classify each ticket into the correct category, subcategory, and urgency level for efficient downstream processing.
+This task involves understanding the nuances of customer queries, which can vary widely in language and detail, and assigning them to predefined categories and subcategories for further processing.
+An accurate classification system can significantly enhance the efficiency of customer support operations, reduce response times, and improve customer satisfaction.
 The task is designed to be challenging enough for foundational models to perform poorly on it.
-The current dataset is a relational database that could form the foundation of a LLM-powered workflow.
+First, I use OpenAI's GPT4o model to syntetically generate a relational database as it could exist in a company.
 The database contains the following keys: title, description, user, date, category, subcategory, and urgency.
 An example of the dataset is provided below.
-Currently, the dataset contains 110 samples.
+Currently, for testing purposes, the dataset contains only 110 samples spanning from 5 categories and 10 subcategories.
+I also include 10 samples that are not related to the task and should be classified as not relevant.

     Example:
     ```json